tardisgo/tardisgo-samples/README.md

 ```
 tardisgo filename.go
 ```
-Note that a "tardis" sub-directory must exist before the command is run (which it does in these samples).
+Note that a "tardis" sub-directory must exist before the command is run.

 Then to run the tardis/Go.hx file generated, type the command line:
 ```